-Join Supra owners Laura and Jonathan Nelms - and their friends from Living Roots Travel - for a 10-day trip to the birthplace of wine, khinkali, and khachapuri, where hospitality is practically a religion
+Join Supra Co-Owner Jonathan Nelms - and Super-Guide Tamara from Living Roots Travel - for a 12-day harvest-time journey to the birthplace of wine, khinkali, and khachapuri, where hospitality is practically a religion.

-The trip starts in Tbilisi, the city National Geographic called “the world’s most Bohemian city.”
-There we’ll visit the underground wine bars, funky flea markets, and top restaurants defining this astonishing capital.
+The trip starts in Tbilisi, the city National Geographic called 'the world's most Bohemian city.'
+There we'll visit the underground wine bars, funky markets, fashion boutiques, and top restaurants defining this astonishing capital.

-From there, we will head to Kazbegi (see above) where the beauty of the mountains will stop you in your tracks.
-But not for long.
-We’ll hike (or go by 4x4) up to the Gergeti Trinity Church to burn off our khachapuri and take breathtaking pictures.
+Next it's Kazbegi!
+(See above.)
+The beauty of the mountains will stop you in your tracks, but not for long.
+We'll hike (or you can go by 4x4) up to the Gergeti Trinity Church to burn off some khachapuri and take in the breathtaking sights.

 Don't know what a qvevri is?
 You will soon!
 Our trip will include a visit to one of Georgia's top qvevri-makers, and you'll see plenty in action at the various maranis (wineries) we visit.